nimeshneema/William-Apple-Developer-Platform/Notes/The Trinity of Coding.markdown

         INS002
         ...
         ...
-            // Now we have encounted an iteration instruction.
+            // Now we have encountered an iteration instruction.
 We will evaluate the selection condition written in front of the iteration instruction.
 If the answer is yes, we will proceed with executing the instructions within the scope of iteration instruction, go till the end, and come back to check the selection condition again.
 We continue to do this as long as we find the condition to be true/yes.
         INS_while (INS_QUESTION?) {
             INS001
             INS002
             INS003
         }
-            // Continue executing any subsequent instrcutions (if any) ...
+            // Continue executing any subsequent instructions (if any) ...
         ...
         INSn